next-game-solutions/geckor/cran-comments.md

 ## Changes made to mitigate error in re-building vignettes

 On 29 October 2021, I was notified by Prof. Brian D. Ripley regarding the failure of a recent CRAN check run due to the `Error(s) in re-building vignettes`.
 A closer examination on my end revealed that this was due to the rate limit imposed by the external API used in the package.
-In this new version of the package, the issue has been rectified by modifying the underlying code and tests in a way that ensures more graceful failures.
+In this new version of the package, the issue has been rectified by modifying the underlying code and tests in a way that ensures more graceful failures (if any).